qtlHD/qtlHD/doc/input/mapping_inputs.md

 # The symbol file

 The symbol file substitutes symbols with values.
+The first line should be

+      # --- qtlHD-in-x.x Symbol Description

 A block should start/end with

       # --- Data Type begin/end